mstksg/inCode/copy/entries/fc-statements.md

 It is clear that something about these statements are magical or a special part of the language.
 They are wholly different than, say, an integer, or a boolean.
-They aren't normal "objects" or "data" in your system.[^fff]
+They aren't normal "objects" or "data" in your system.

-[^fff]: In some languages with first-class *functions*, you can wrap a call within a function (to delay execution), save that function to a variable, and pass that around.
-This is a good step, and puts you on the way towards first-class statements.
-You can actually sort of fake a (somewhat less powerful) system of first class statements this way, to some degree.
-I recommend trying to implement something like what the rest of the post describes in your language of choice if you ever want a fun challenge.
+Even if your programming languages have first-class functions, `printf` might be a first-class value, but the *call* of it (usually indicated with parentheses, like `printf()`) is definitely something...different altogether.

 Statements as data
 ------------------